Code-Mozart/world-weaver/README.md

 - Rendering the world (just the background depending on the worlds ground type for empty worlds)
 - Selecting points in editor
 - Controls for moving points

+**Additional world objects**

+- Roads using networks
+- Forests using polygons
+- Settlements using points
+- Arbitrary information that can be brought into an hierarchy and uses any geometry (points, networks, polygons)
+- Hills and Dunes as polygons

 ### Running the app